Central Project Evaluation of the Project Sustainable Energy and Energy Efficiency for Climate Protection (SustainE4Climate), Ghana

 Project Background

-Arepo was commissioned by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) to evaluate the project “Sustainable Energy and Energy Efficiency for Climate Protection (SustainE4Climate)”.
-The GIZ project aims to improve the institutional and legal framework for the use of renewable energy and energy efficiency solutions in Ghana.
-The project uses a multi-level approach to build the capacity of public and private actors in the areas of renewable energy and energy efficiency through technical, organizational and process-related advice and strategic capacity development.
-Among other things, it advises the responsible ministry and its subordinate authorities on medium- and long-term planning in the electricity sector and supports the employees of the state energy supply companies through technical, organizational and process-related advice and strategic skills development.
-The project also focuses on vocational training in the field of renewable energies and energy efficiency, including climate and environmentally friendly air conditioning and cooling systems.
+Arepo was contracted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) to evaluate the project “Renewable Energies and Energy Efficiency for Climate Protection.”
+The GIZ project aimed to improve the institutional and legal framework for the use of renewable energies and energy efficiency solutions in Ghana.
+The project applied a multi-level approach to strengthen the capacities of public and private actors in the fields of renewable energies and energy efficiency through technical, organizational, and process-related consulting as well as strategic competence development.
+Among other activities, it advised the responsible ministry and its subordinate authorities on medium- and long-term planning in the power sector and supported the staff of state-owned energy supply companies through technical, organizational, and process-related consulting and strategic competence development.
+In addition, the project placed a focus on vocational training in the field of renewable energies and energy efficiency, including climate- and environmentally friendly air-conditioning and cooling systems.

 Tasks

-The evaluation is an ex-post evaluation that is carried out between May 2024 and April 2025.
-The primary aim is to review the project’s design, its impact and the quality of its implementation.
-To this end, Arepo carries out a detailed analysis in accordance with the OECD-DAC criteria.
-A significant part of this evaluation is also linked to on-site research in Ghana.
+The evaluation was an ex-post evaluation, carried out between May 2024 and April 2025.
+Its primary objective was to review the project’s design, its impact, and the quality of its implementation.
+For this purpose, Arepo conducted a detailed analysis according to the OECD-DAC criteria.
+A significant part of this evaluation was also linked to on-site research in Ghana.